 - Weight: 3.1 oz

-This scope mount has been created to allow mounting of Scout Scope or other long eye relief optics.
+This scope mount allows mounting of Scout Scope or other long eye relief optics.
 It is suited to the M91/30 and M91/59 without the need to drill and tap the receiver or to make any permanent modifications to the firearm.

-According to the company it is designed to fit over rear sight block in order to allow for continued use of the original fixed/iron sights up to 100 meters.
+According to the company it fits over rear sight block in order to allow for continued use of the original fixed/iron sights up to 100 meters.

-The mount is made from rigid steel and has been given a Black Oxide finish.
+The mount is rigid steel and has been given a Black Oxide finish.

 The mount is supplied along with all of the hardware, hex wrench, drill, punch and installation instructions.

-A complete explanation of the product’s specifications as well as fitment notes complete with explanatory notes can be found on the Brass Stacker website.
+A complete explanation of the product’s specifications as well as fitment notes complete with explanatory notes are on the Brass Stacker website.

 Aim Sports M44/Mosin Nagant 91/30 Scope Mount